mcgilldinglab/scSemiProfiler/README.md

 ```
 python -m ipykernel install --user --name=semiprofiler --display-name="scSemiProfiler"
 ```
-Then you can select the kernel "scSemiProfiler" in Jupyter Notebook and run our examples.
+Then open the notebook.
+You can now select the kernel "scSemiProfiler" in Jupyter Notebook and run our examples.

+The notebook will go through the following steps: (1) initial setup, which includes preprocessing and clustering bulk data, and selecting initial representatives; (1.5) obtaining single-cell data for representatives; (2) processing single-cell data and performing feature augmentations; (3) single-cell inference using deep generative models.

-You can expect results similar to the graph below.
+After executing these steps, you can perform some visualizations to assess the performance.
+You can expect results similar to the graphs shown below.

 Firstly, the pretrains should enable the model to perform almost perfect reconstruction.
 ![flowchart](./recon_example.jpg)

 Then, based on the representative's cells and bulk difference, the deep generative learning model generates inferred cells for the target sample.
 The inferred target sample cells have a lot of overlap with the ground truth target sample cells.
 ![flowchart](./inference_example.jpg)

+When the inference is finished, you have the options to use active learning algorithm to select more representatives and go to the next round of semi-profiling.
+See more details in the notebook.

 ### Run examples using commands